Floating-LY/JointScaler1/README.md

 # Joint Scaler

 This repository provides an example code implementation.
-It introduces a novel system for efficient cloud resource scaling by addressing key challenges in cloud service resource allocation through hierarchical multi-indicator distribution forecasting and Bayesian decision-making.
+It introduces a novel system for efficient cloud resource scaling by addressing key challenges in real time service resource allocation through hierarchical multi-indicator distribution forecasting and Bayesian decision-making.

 ## Dataset